Team1091/team1091.github.io/fll.md

 order: 8
 ---
 ## FIRST LEGO League Overview
-· Open to students in 5th - 8th grade from Hartford Union High School feeder schools
+· Open to students in 5th - 8th grade from Hartford Union High School feeder schools and area homeschooled youth

 · FIRST® LEGO® League Challenge (FLL Challenge) is an international program, created by FIRST® and LEGO®, designed to get children interested in and excited about science, technology and engineering through teamwork, robotics, and research.